RajaBorusu/DEVOPS-project-with-GIT-MAVEN-JENKINS-TOMCAT/README.md

 ## 📌 Project Overview
 This project demonstrates a **CI/CD pipeline (Freestyle Job)** using **GitHub → Jenkins → Maven → Tomcat**.
+<h4>Later extended this into Pipeline-as-Code using a Jenkinsfile</h4>

 It automates:
 - Fetching code from GitHub